Under the Defense Base Act, contractors who meet any of the following criteria may be eligible for benefits whether you are a U.S. Citizen, or not:

 - Individuals who perform work on behalf of the USO or any other organization or business entity that provides welfare and moral support to the military overseas.

-It is also important to note that in zones of hostility, such as Iraq, Syria, Afghanistan, Syria, and others, you have 24-hour coverage.
-This means that nearly all injuries are covered while contractors are working in these areas.
+It is also important to note that in zones of hostility, such as Iraq, Syria, Afghanistan, Syria, and others, you have 24-hour DBA coverage.
+This means that nearly all injuries are covered under the Defense Base Act while contractors are working in these areas.
 For instance, injuries sustained in the gym, injuries sustained in the living quarters or riding a bicycle, are all covered by the DBA.

 I have represented injured workers of all types, including: